 Find out what to do if you see "No service" or "Searching" in the status bar.
 If you can't make or receive calls on your iPhone, follow these steps, testing after each:

 Check your iPhone settings

 - Check your Do Not Disturb settings.
-Tap Settings > Do Not Disturb and make sure it's off.
+Go to Settings > Do Not Disturb and make sure it's off.

 - Check for any blocked phone numbers.
-Tap Settings > Phone > Blocked.
+Go to Settings > Phone > Call Blocking & Identification.